 ii) Expense ratio & turnover ratio (higher brokerage and impact costs) of MFs is very high which offsets excess returns generated by skill.

-In bull markets, the pockets that are in bubble will have higher allocation and undervalued stocks will be pushed to much lower allocation.
-During correction, index can correct more and would take time to recover until these stocks are not moved out of index.
+In bull markets, there will always be pockets in bubble territory and they would have higher allocation and undervalued stocks will be pushed to much lower allocation.
+During correction most popular stocks correct the most and hence the index can fall harder until the bubble stocks are not moved out of index.
 This also means that index will take longer to recover from drawdown as opposed to active mutual funds who will exit stocks based on their assessment.
 (Eg. Jan’08- Dec’13).

 Over 3-5 years at bull market peak, most mutual funds may end up earning very similar returns to an index fund; however, some funds with portfolio of only quality stocks and lower turnover & expense ratio will tend to stand out over time.
 They will have lower time to recovery from drawdown, ability to dodge overvalued space and accounting frauds and outperform over longer time period of 10-15 years.
 The comfort of being invested in quality stocks handpicked by managers after intense research is more comforting to park large retirement corpus versus investing based passive strategy, even if it means a portfolio of quality stocks underperforms sometimes.